Switching on surface conduction in a topological insulator: Samples characterization

-We have performed an electrical transport study of the bulk three-dimensional topological insulator Tl$_{1-x}$Bi$_{1+x}$Se$_{2-\delta}$ (Fig.\,\ref{fig1}\textbf{a}).
-The material with $x=0.025$ (referred to as ``bulk-insulating'') provides ideal starting conditions: an isolated surface Dirac point situated in the band gap of the bulk states, and great tunability of the Fermi level by changing the off-stoichiometry via the variation of $x$ [\citenum{Kuroda2015, Eguchi2014}].
-This is seen in angle-resolved photoemission spectroscopy (ARPES) as an energy shift of the Fermi level with $x$ (Fig.\,\ref{fig1}\textbf{b}), and in electrical resistivity measurements as orders of magnitude variation of the low-temperature resistivity with $x$ (Fig.\,\ref{fig1}\textbf{c}).
-The presence of high mobility electrons (the surface Dirac electrons) and low mobility (bulk) holes is evidenced from a two-carrier analysis \cite{Eguchi2015, Eguchi2019} (Extended Data~\ref{figS1}).
+\MT{Tl$_{1-x}$Bi$_{1+x}$Se$_{2-\delta}$ is a topological insulator featuring} isolated surface Dirac points situated in the band gap (around 300~meV) of the bulk states.
+The absence of trivial surface states as observed by angle resolved photoemission spectroscopy (ARPES) and a great tunability of the Fermi level by changing the off-stoichiometry via the variation of $x$ \cite{Kuroda2010, Kuroda2015, Eguchi2014} are further properties that make this material particularly suitable for our study.
+The latter is seen in ARPES as an energy shift of the Fermi level with $x$ and in electrical resistivity measurements as orders of magnitude variation of the low-temperature resistivity with $x$ (Fig.\,\ref{fig1}\textbf{a} and \textbf{c}).
+The presence of high-mobility electrons (the surface Dirac electrons) and low-mobility (bulk) holes is evidenced from a two-carrier analysis \cite{Eguchi2015, Eguchi2019} (Fig.\,\ref{fig2}).

-In the temperature-dependent electrical resistivity curves of samples with $x < 0.064$, we observe an anomaly at a characteristic temperature $T^* \approx 40$~K. This anomaly is also seen in the dc-susceptibility (Extended Data~\ref{figS2}\textbf{a}), but not in the specific heat (Extended Data~\ref{figS2}\textbf{b}), indicating that it is not a bulk effect (such as a bulk phase transition), but should instead be attributed to surface states.
+In the temperature-dependent electrical resistivity curves of samples with $x < 0.064$, we observe semiconducting behavior with an anomaly at a characteristic temperature $T^* \approx 40$~K. As no specific heat anomaly is observed at this temperature (Fig.\,\ref{fig1}\textbf{e}), an underlying thermodynamic phase transition can be ruled out.
+The dc-susceptibility presents a small up-turn (it increases with decreasing temperature, Fig.\,\ref{fig1}\textbf{f}) below 40~K, which will be discussed later.

 In what follows we focus on the bulk-insulating compound $x = 0.025$.
-Above $T^*$, its electrical resistivity obeys an Arrhenius law, with an activation energy of 28\,meV (Extended Data~\ref{figS3}\textbf{b}), and its current-voltage characteristics show an extended range of quasi-linear behaviour, corresponding to normal ohmic conduction (Fig.\,\ref{fig1}\textbf{e} and Extended Data~\ref{figS3}\textbf{a}).
-Below $T^*$, we observe striking deviations from this behaviour, which we attribute to the presence of a Schottky barrier between the Dirac surface states and the gapped bulk states \cite{Hsieh2009, Checkelsky2011}, as sketched in Fig.\,\ref{fig1}\textbf{d} (see SI~\ref{SI_1}).
+By lowering the temperature, its current-voltage characteristics evolve from a regular quasi-linear (ohmic) to a Schottky-like behavior (Figs.\,\ref{fig1}\textbf{d} and \ref{fig3}).
+This is attributed to the presence of a Schottky barrier between the Dirac surface states and the gapped bulk states due to band bending \cite{Hsieh2009, Checkelsky2011}, as sketched in Fig.\,\ref{fig1}\textbf{b} (see below).
+Below $T^*$, in addition we observe the appearance of switching behavior and a memory effect.
+This anomalous behavior is discussed later and we first describe the photoresponse of the electrical resistivity.